Azure/bicep-registry-modules/avm/ptn/aca-lza/hosting-environment/README.md

 - Type: string
 - Default: `''`

+### Parameter: `storageAccountType`

+The storage account type to use for the jump box.
+Defaults to Standard_LRS.

+- Required: No
+- Type: string
+- Default: `'Standard_LRS'`

 ### Parameter: `tags`

 Tags related to the Azure Container Apps deployment.
 Default is empty.